burdy-io/burdy/README.md

 ### Field types

 16 Out of the box field types.
-Learn how to extend with your custom by visiting [Custom Field Types](https://burdy.io/docs/custom-field-types) docs.
+Learn how to extend with your custom by visiting [Custom Editor Fields](https://burdy.io/docs/custom-editor-field/) docs.

 Core:
 - Text